yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 #.
 CPTS/PTP as per 802.1AS-2011 (TSN)
 #.
 EST/TAS offload as per 802.1Q-2018 (TSN)
 #.
 IET/preemption offload as per 802.1Q-2018 (TSN)
+#.
+Forwarding and Queuing Enhancements for Time-Sensitive Streams (FQTSS) as per 802.1Q-2018 previously referred to as CBS or 802.1Qav

 *Not supported*: